CoServ Electric Board Director Elections

 How do I vote for Board Directors candidates?

+CoServ offers two ways to vote – online or through traditional mailed paper ballots.
 The official election ballot will be mailed to all eligible CoServ Members no more than 30 days before the Annual Meeting.
 Along with the mail-in ballot, the packet will include a link to the website where Members may vote online through a secure portal set up by our third-party election official, Survey & Ballot Systems (SBS).
-Members may vote online or mail their completed ballot to SBS using the prepaid envelope provided.
+Members may vote online or mail their completed ballot to SBS using the provided prepaid envelope.

 Why should I vote for the Board Director candidates?

 Each successfully completed ballot received on time will be entered into a random drawing for 50 $100 bill credits.
-Survey & Ballot Systems will conduct the drawing, and the winners will be announced online after the business meeting.
+SBS will conduct the drawing, and the winners will be announced online after the conclusion of the Annual Business Meeting.

 What happens if I mail in a ballot and vote online?